thiagoa/notes/Clojure.md

   (is (= 1 2)))
 ```

-Press `C-c M-n` in Emacs to switch to current namespace, `C-c C-k` to compile the file, and in the repl:
+You can press `C-c M-n` in Emacs to switch namespaces, and `C-c C-k` to compile the file.
+And in the repl:

 ```clj
 ;; *ns* refers to the current namespace
 (test-ns *ns*)
 ```

-What if you remove a test from the file and don't want to run it anymore?
-The test will still be in memory, so you must unload the testing namespace:
+What if you remove a test from the file and no longer want to run it?
+The test
+will still be in memory, so you must unload the testing namespace:

 ```clj
 (remove-ns 'clojure-noob.run-tests)